null Skip to Content

 Another option is to use half-width L-headers to make it look as if half of the beam is embedded in the wall, like a true timber-framed house.

 Place your first and last beams some distance away from your walls to create a more expansive look.
-You could make sure the spacing is equal between the walls and each one of your beams, or have a shorter distance between the walls and your first and last beams.
+You can make the spacing equal between the walls and each one of your beams—or have a shorter distance between the walls and your first and last beams.

 The best thing about ceiling beams is their versatility.
-They can help a room appear vintage, exuding an old-world style, or modern and contemporary.
-Here are a few trends to keep in mind when deciding on your ideal ceiling beam spacing.
+Their styles and placements offer endless design possibilities.
+They can help a room appear vintage, exuding an old-world style, or ultra-modern, with a chic contemporary feel.
+Here are a few ceiling beam design trends to keep in mind as you decide on your ideal ceiling beam spacing.

 Exposed Ceiling Beams

-It used to be that people wanted to cover up all the fixtures and fittings so a ceiling looked like one smooth plane.
-Nowadays, people like to show how things work.
+It used to be that folks wanted to cover up all the fixtures and fittings so a ceiling looked like one smooth plane.
+But for many, that ceiling style ship has sailed.
+Nowadays, people like to show how things work—at an architectural level.

-So whether you're uncovering existing beams or installing new beams, your exposed ceiling beams will fit right in with current day trends!
+So whether you're uncovering existing beams or installing new ceiling beams, your exposed ceiling beams will fit right in with current-day trends!

 Coffered Ceilings